 Because it takes a lot of energy, gluconeogenesis raises RMR.

 One of the cool things about metabolism is that, just as it responds to doing less by slowing down, it also responds to doing more — i.e., using more energy — by speeding up.
 (That’s why exercising is also a great way to speed up your metabolism.
-Just FYI.)
+Just an FYI.)

 Does intermittent fasting increase fat-burning hormones?